concaption/concaption/README.md

  <br /><br />
 🐛 I can refine, educate and drive myself to be better me.
  <br /><br />
-- ✅ I am constantly learning and never settle.
+     I am constantly learning and never settle.<br />
-- ✅ I speak design, product, tech, and the art of learning.
+     I speak design, product, tech, and the art of learning.<br />
-- ✅ The buck stops with me.
+     The buck stops with me.

  <br />
 🤝 I love to meet people and hear their perspectives.
 Reach out to me if you want to discuss emerging tech, innovative engineering solutions and case studies.